Bias/Hate Crimes FAQ for Students

 An array of staff members are here to help.

 Come to the Department of Public Safety and speak to a public safety supervisor

 Tell any member of the University staff in any office on campus.
 Staff in Residential Life, Multicultural Affairs and Student Involvement can assist you.

 If you live on campus, tell staff where you live: your resident assistant, first year mentor, resident director.

 If you are a commuter, tell your commuter assistant/commuter first year mentor.

 These reports will be shared with both Public Safety and the Dean of Students for your campus and staff from these offices and student life will respond to assist you.

-In most cases, you can confidentially discuss the situation and the options available with a clinical member of the Fordham Counseling and Psychological Services and/or Campus Ministry staff without filing an official complaint.
+In most cases, you can confidentially discuss an incident or concern and the options available with a clinical member of the Fordham Counseling and Psychological Services and/or pastoral counselors among Campus Ministry staff without filing an official complaint.

 What happens after I report an incident?